 MU follows the values instilled by the Sisters to provide high-quality, value-based education to whomever needs access to it.
 Therefore, today more than 98 percent of the students receive some form of merit and need-based financial aid.

 Misericordia University is committed to providing the best scholarly and educational environment possible to students while they are enrolled, as well as preparing them for life after graduation.
 Graduates not only receive a diploma, but can participate in the school's GPP-Guaranteed Placement Program- assurance as well.
 The GPP is a promise that, within six months of graduation, students will have a position in the career of their choice or be enrolled in graduate school, or the university will provide a paid internship in the student's field of study.
 Also, Misericordia's on-time graduation rate is higher than that of many similar institutions.

 Since 1924, much has changed in the world, but Misericordia University continues to honor the heart-felt mission of the Sisters of Mercy.
 In recent national surveys of both traditional and adult students, Misericordia students gave the university top marks in nearly every area of student satisfaction and effective learning environments.
 The liberal arts school has carried on the legacy and is committed to offering quality education, professional preparation and service leadership to each student who walks through its doors.

-Join us on campus on April 28 for this Open House event and meet current students, faculty, athletic coaches and admissions counselors to see first hand what it feels like to be a Misericordia student.
-Visit http://misericordia.edu/openhouse to register!
+Join us on November 9th for this open house event!
+Meet current students, faculty, athletic coaches and admissions counselors to see first-hand what it feels like to be a Misericordia student.
+Register now and come visit us!